liamtoney/nodal/README.md

 # nodal

-This repository contains the code accompanying the paper "Examining infrasound propagation at high spatial resolution using a nodal seismic array" [draft title] by [Liam Toney](mailto:ldtoney@alaska.edu), David Fee, Brandon Schmandt, and Jordan W.
+This repository contains the code accompanying the paper "Examining infrasound propagation at high spatial resolution using a nodal seismic array" by [Liam Toney](mailto:ldtoney@alaska.edu), David Fee, Brandon Schmandt, and Jordan W.
 Bishop.